 Completed Bullion Rose

 A bullion rose can be as large as you want it to be.
 Just keep adding bullion knots around the shape.

 As you increase the length of the stitches, you may need to change to a longer needle, such as a milliner's needle.

 If you find that the stitches are lifting from the fabric more than you want, you can tack them down as you would with couching.

 Combine bullion roses with other florals, such as a woven wheel or even lazy daisies, for a stunning embroidery display.
-Of course, the simplicity of a single rose with a leaf or two is also beautiful.
+The simplicity of a single rose with a leaf or two is also beautiful.
 Either way, you're now ready for some very impressive stitching!